apchsh/SAFPhot/README.md

-# SAFPhot
-SAFPhot: Photometry for SAAO telescopes
+# SAFPhot: Photometry for SAAO telescopes

-#Documenation
-http://safphot.readthedocs.io/en/latest/
+The latest documentation can be found here: http://safphot.readthedocs.io/en/latest/